Mounjaro Side Effects

 Injection site reactions (e.g. bumps and itchiness)

-• ensure that you thoroughly clean the skin where you are injecting before you inject
+• ensuring that you thoroughly clean the skin where you are injecting before you inject

-• use an ice pack to numb the area before you inject so that you can prevent pain and irritation
+• using an ice pack to numb the area before you inject so that you can prevent pain and irritation

 • using antihistamines – taking antihistamine tablets or applying creams to the area affected